7 Version control with Git and GitHub

 Each commit also has a short message attached to it that can describe why the changes were made.

 Git stores these commits in a history log.
-The history log allows you to quickly go back and explore the changes made to files, along with a message describing the changes.
+The history log allows you to quickly go back and explore each change made to the files, along with the individual commit messages.
 This is extremely useful when you revisit your own work after a long time and when you work in groups or with collaborators.

 Git only tracks changes to files within a specific folder (and its sub-folders).
 In Git terminology, this folder is called a repository (or a repo for short).
 The best way to use a repository is to store all files related to a specific project, like a research project or administration files for your lab or group, in the repository (the “folder”).
 This way, you can track all changes made to all files in the project.
 It keeps things more organised and self-contained, since everything related to a project is in one place.